 A common cause of unexplained skin irritation is getting chemicals on yourself without realizing it.
 For example, if a small amount of a substance was spilled and not cleaned up, someone might later rest their arm or hands on the spill area and be exposed without realizing it.
 In addition, those who are sensitized (allergic) or have chemical hypersensitivity can exhibit symptoms even on exposure to trace amounts of certain subtances.

-If you notice any of the symptoms of paresthesia or have other unexplained medical issues, you should see your doctor for a physical examination and treatment.
+If you notice any of the symptoms of paresthesia or have other unexplained medical issues, you should see your doctor for a physical examination and possible treatment.

-See also: Irritant, sensitizer, urticaria
+See also: Irritant, sensitizer, urticaria.

 Additional definitions from Google and OneLook.

-Entry last updated: Tuesday, March 29, 2011.
-This page is copyright 2000-2013 by ILPI.
+Entry last updated: Tuesday, March 3, 2020.
+This page is copyright 2000-2022 by ILPI.
 Unauthorized duplication or posting on other web sites is expressly prohibited.
 Send suggestions, comments, and new entry desires (include the URL if applicable) to us by email.